-- 6. Move the tractor's attachment clutch control to the "ENGAGED" position.
-Remain in the operator's position with the cutting deck engaged until the deck is cleaned. - 7.
-Move the tractor's attachment clutch control to the "DISENGAGED" position.
+- Move the tractor's attachment clutch control to the "ENGAGED" position.
+Remain in the operator's position with the cutting deck engaged until the deck is cleaned. - Move the tractor's attachment clutch control to the "DISENGAGED" position.
 Turn the ignition key to the STOP position to turn the tractor's engine off.
-Turn the water off. - 8.
-Pull back the lock collar of the nozzle adapter to disconnect the adapter from the nozzle washout port. - 9.
-Move the tractor to a dry area, preferably a concrete or paved area.
+Turn the water off. - Pull back the lock collar of the hose connector to disconnect the connector from the nozzle washout port. - Move the tractor to a dry area, preferably a concrete or paved area.
 Place the attachment clutch control in the "ENGAGED" position to remove excess water and to help dry before putting the tractor away.

 WARNING: A broken or missing washout fitting could expose you or others to thrown objects from contact with the blade.
+Replace broken or missing washout fitting

-- Replace broken or missing washout fitting immediately, prior to using mower again. - Plug any holes in mower with bolts and locknuts.
+- immediately, prior to using mower again. - Plug any holes in mower with bolts and locknuts.

-WARNING: TO AVOID SERIOUS INJURY, BEFORE PERFORMING ANY SERVICE OR ADJUSTMENTS:
+WARNING: TO AVOID SERIOUS INJURY, BEFORE PERFORMING ANY SERVICE OR ADJUSTMENTS: • Depress brake pedal fully and set parking brake.

-- Depress clutch/brake pedal fully and set parking brake. - Place gearshift lever in neutral position. - Place attachment clutch in "DISENGAGED" position. - Turn ignition key to "STOP" and remove key. - Make sure the blades and all moving parts have completely stopped. - Disconnect spark plug wire from spark plug and place wire where it cannot come in contact with plug.
+- Place attachment clutch in "DISENGAGED" position. - Turn ignition key to "STOP" and remove key. - Make sure the blades and all moving parts have completely stopped. - Disconnect spark plug wire from spark plug and place wire where it cannot come in contact with plug.

-TO REMOVE MOWER (See Fig. 21)
+TO REMOVE MOWER (See Fig. 23)